jpallagrosi/unrealEpic_multiUser/README.md

 If the Epic folder is already there _epicManifests_cp.sh_ will exit without moving the Manifests files and the apps won't sync.

 I am aware it is not ideal to have a script waiting in the background as Epic might not be launched by the users but this is the best I could do. \
-It works for us but might not for other organisations hence why I make this public to have it tested.
+It works for us but might not for other organisations hence why I am making this public to have it tested.

 I am open to suggestions to improve the above 🙂 \
 I've logged a few issues and feel free to do so or/and solve them! \